Word: Lexemes

 A word can be thought of as an item in a speaker's internal lexicon; this is called a lexeme.
-Nevertheless, it is considered different from a word used in everyday speech, since it is assumed to also include inflected forms.
-Therefore, the lexeme teapot refers to the singular teapot as well as the plural, teapots.
+However, this may be different from the meaning in everyday speech of "word", since one lexeme includes all inflected forms.
+The lexeme teapot refers to the singular teapot as well as the plural teapots.
 There is also the question to what extent should inflected or compounded words be included in a lexeme, especially in agglutinative languages.
-For example, there is little doubt that in Turkish the lexeme for house should include nominative singular ev or plural evler.
+For example, there is little doubt that in Turkish the lexeme for house should include nominative singular ev and plural evler.
 However, it is not clear if it should also encompass the word evlerinizden 'from your houses', formed through regular suffixation.
-There are also lexemes such as "black and white" or "do-it-yourself", which, although consist of multiple words, still form a single collocation with a set meaning.
+There are also lexemes such as "black and white" or "do-it-yourself", which, although consisting of multiple words, still form a single collocation with a set meaning.

 Grammar

 Grammatical words are proposed to consist of a number of grammatical elements which occur together (not in separate places within a clause) in a fixed order and have a set meaning.
 However, there are exceptions to all of these criteria.

 Single grammatical words have a fixed internal structure; when the structure is changed, the meaning of the word also changes.
 In Dyirbal, which can use many derivational affixes with its nouns, there are the dual suffix -jarran and the suffix -gabun meaning "another".
 With the noun yibi they can be arranged into yibi-jarran-gabun ("another two women") or yibi-gabun-jarran ("two other women") but changing the suffix order also changes their meaning.
 Speakers of a language also usually associate a specific meaning with a word and not a single morpheme.
 For example, when asked to talk about untruthfulness they rarely focus on the meaning of morphemes such as -th or -ness.